What Happens If You Overpay Your Credit Card? And What Do You Do?

 Manual Payments

 Submitting a manual credit card payment for an amount that’s higher than your actual outstanding balance will push your account into a negative balance.
-This might happen if you’ve been repaying a large purchase in equal increments each month, but don’t adjust the last payment for a smaller amount.
+This might happen if you’ve been repaying a large purchase in equal increments each month, but make a math error or have an oversight.

 Paying attention to your outstanding balance on the day you plan on making a manual payment can help you avoid overpayment.